F o r t G a r l a n d

 quarters during Carson's time.
 Fort Garland also highlights the folk art and culture of the Hispanic community in southern Colorado.

-The town consists of maybe 400 people settled at a crossroad.
-There are a few gas stations, a couple of restaurants and convenience
+town consists of maybe 400 people settled at a crossroad.
+There are a few gas stations, a couple of restaurants and convenience stores and

-stores and several other businesses along the highway.
+several other businesses along the highway.
 The town of Blanca is 4 miles further west.
-The two towns share their community
+The two towns share their community center and their

 The Fort Garland Museum and Visitor Center is open daily 9 AM to 5 PM, April 1 to October 31.
 From November 1 to March 31 it is open